Eurozone battle moves to pitch as Germany plays Greece

 "I'm looking for a great game, an early German goal and for politics to stay out of this," said 43-year-old Thomas Buchholz, who had driven 12 hours from Marburg in central Germany.

-"Bye-bye Greeks, we can't rescue you today!" the top-selling Bild proclaimed on its front page.
+"Bye-bye Greeks, we can't rescue you today!" the top-selling Bild proclaimed on its front page in the colours of the Greek flag.

 "Bankrupt THEM," blared leading Greek paper Sport Day.

-Even the respected daily Kathimerini drummed home that the match is against a foe popularly blamed for saddling Greece with a punitive austerity programme, chronic unemployment and years of deep economic recession.
+Even the respected daily Kathimerini drummed home to Greeks that this match is against a foe popularly blamed for saddling Greece with a punitive austerity programme, chronic unemployment and years of deep economic recession.

 "Whoever thinks today's match is just a game is wrong," the paper wrote, vowing it was "politics (maybe even war) by other means".